Merrol Hyde Magnet School

 Merrol Hyde Magnet School (MHMS) is a K–12 school in Hendersonville, Tennessee adhering to the Paideia philosophy and administered by the Sumner County Board of Education.
 It is the only magnet school in Sumner County.
 The school's motto is "Mandatus ad virtutem," or "Committed to excellence."
-Merrol Hyde is ranked first in Tennessee and seventh in the nation by USNews.

 History

-MHMS was established in 2003 on the former Indian burial ground, next to the local plantation.
+MHMS was established in 2003.
 The school is named after Merrol N. Hyde, a local resident and Sumner County Commissioner.
 The school served grades 5–9 in its first school year.
 The second school year, 2004–05, the school had students in grades K–10 with the addition of a new elementary wing.
 The 2005–06 school year served grades K–11.
 The 2006–07 school year brought the first ever graduating class of MHMS.
 There were 57 college-bound graduates in the class of 2007.
-In 2013, Vice Principal Betty Hunter was replaced by Jason Bennett.
-Principal Brad Schreiner was replaced in 2014 by Todd Stinson.
-Darren Frank has served as the principal since 2016.
-Jen Teachenor has served as Vice Principal since 2021.

 On May 9, 2018, a chemical flash fire injured seventeen students and a teacher.
 The fire was caused by a reaction between Borax and ethanol.
 Eight students and the teacher were treated in local hospitals, but no critical injuries were reported.
 Two separate lawsuits were filed against the school district, citing negligence.

 In April 2020, Merrol Hyde was ranked third in the nation on an academic basis by US News.
 This is its highest rank-based achievement to date.
 The ranking was awarded based on high college readiness, high math and reading proficiency, a consistent 100% graduation rate, and student performance on standardized tests, including AP, ACT, and SAT scores.

-Admittance

-Admittance to the school is selective.
-Once an application is submitted, the prospective student is administered a standardized test.
-In order to gain entry into the school, the student must score in at least the 85th percentile.
-After this, the student is placed on a waiting list.
-The acceptance priorities are as follows.

-1st: People who have siblings in the school are accepted first.

-2nd: The people that got the highest scores will be placed further near the top.

-There are waiting lists for most every grade in the school.
-If at any point during the school year, a student leaves, then the first person on the waiting list will be contacted.
-If he/she is unavailable to join Merrol Hyde, then it goes to the 2nd person and so on.